 The Four Truths are: 1) There is suffering.
 2) Suffering has a cause.
 3) Suffering can be ended.
 4) There is a way to end suffering.
 These are so incredibly simple that it seems equally incredible that they should need explaining, but Buddha said that the people of earth had dust in their eyes and were blinded to even the basics.
 So we should take a brief look at each one for they can bring about a veritable breakthrough in awareness for those who comprehend them fully.

-- There is suffering.
-Also incredible is the fact that many people in the West, especially those who consider themselves Buddhist, complain that this truth is “negative.”
-This is of course typical of the distorted, reverse thinking that is a trait of Western minds: It is not negative to be something negative–only negative to recognize the fact and say it.
+1) There is suffering.
+Also incredible is the fact that many people in the West, especially those who consider themselves Buddhist, complain that this truth is negative.
+This is of course typical of the distorted, reverse thinking that is a trait of Western minds: that it is not negative to be something negative, only negative to recognize the fact and say it.
 This is demonic psychology and it prevails in today’s New Age.
 Truth is never negative, nor is its acknowledgement.
 Illness may be a negative state, but its recognition is potentially positive because it can lead to seeking a cure.
 Anyone who cannot endure to acknowledge the fact that there is suffering in the world is spiritually psychotic.
 Of course there is suffering.
 Yet Buddha did not stop there, but went on to tell us one of the most positive facts in the universe:

-- There is a way to end suffering.
-There is a specific, methodical way to end suffering–to wipe out karma and prevent its future rising in the form of more birth and death in the material world.
+4) There is a way to end suffering.
+There is a specific, methodical way to end suffering, to wipe out karma and prevent its future rising in the form of more birth and death in the material world.
 The Buddha Way, the Eightfold Path, diligently pursued does this.
 It is actually very simple.

 The best mental state